A few days ago I had a speck of dirt that got in my eye and under my contact.

 All I saw was a boy who got a girl pregnant.
 A poor choice, yes, but it is not my place to judge him.
 It’s easy to see his problem and say, deal with it yourself.

-I prayed that God would multiply his cocoa crop so that he could provide for his child, for himself and help his family.
+I prayed that God would multiply his cocoa crop so that he could provide for his child, for himself, and help his family.
 I prayed that he would believe that his Father does love him and care for him.
 I prayed that God would guide him and help him make good choices.

 After I prayed over him, my husband Brent and I did gave him a small gift.
 We wanted to let him know that he is our friend and our neighbor and we want to love him and encourage him.

 It’s easy to see the poor choices that other people make but not see the ones that we make.
-The speck in our friend’s eye is easier to spot then the log in our own eye.
+The speck in our friend’s eye is easier to spot than the log in our own eye.
 We often ignore the sin in our own life or pretend that it doesn’t exist or try to justify it.

-God reminded me how dangerous my own sin is.
 God gave me a literal example of dirt in my eye.
 He showed me how much pain and discomfort and irritation it causes, and that I needed to stop what I was doing and flush my eye out to get rid of the speck.

 Our sin should be treated the same way: it should be so irritating to us that we need to flush it out.
 I was reminded that the speck in my eye is more important than pointing out the sin in someone else’s life.

 In Damba’s case, I pray that even in his poor choices that he may know the love of Christ and the forgiveness of sin.
-And you know what?
-I need to pray that for me, too.

-* The names have been changed.
+* The names have been changed to protect privacy.